 So, the term ‘consumer goods’ is a synonym for ‘final goods.’

-Put simply; the term refers to any commodity which a company produces and a consumer subsequently consumes the good.
+Put simply; the term refers to any commodity that a company produces and a consumer subsequently consumes the good.
 The consumer consumes it to satisfy his or her current demand.

 Goods Meaning in Economics